waqasbhatti/pyeebls/README.md

 ### Installation

 This package is available from PyPI: https://pypi.python.org/pypi/pyeebls.
-If you're using Python 2.7, 3.4--3.6 on 64-bit Linux, or Mac OSX >= 10.7, you should be able to install the binary wheels from PyPI so no Fortran compiler is
+If you're using Python 2.7, 3.4--3.6 on 64-bit Linux, you should be able to install the binary wheels from PyPI so no Fortran compiler is needed:
-needed:

 ```bash
 (venv)$ pip install pyeebls